afshinamighi/Courses/FCSPy/week03/inf-fcspy03.md

 # Week 03

 Often we need to repeat some actions.
-How do design algorithms with repeating statements?
+How do we design algorithms with repeating statements?
 In this week we will explore loops.

 ## Learning Outcomes

 After this lesson each student will be able to:
 1. design and implement iterations and cyclic algorithms.
+2. apply basic processes on strings.

 ## Learning Activities